patrick1981/scholarlypaper/README.md

 - Session 36: The legendary "290+ P0s" system breakdown
 - ChatGPT: For providing the perfect example of degradation via stub file generation
 ---

-*"The best evidence for token degradation is when an AI fails to document its own failures"* - Session 36, 2025-09-09